Composing Components

 • Composition cares about interface versions, and current tools are inconsistent about when they infer or inject versions.
 For example, if a Rust component exports test:mypackage, cargo component build will decorate this with the crate version, e.g. test:mypackage@0.1.0.
 If another Rust component imports an interface from test:mypackage, that won't match test:mypackage@0.1.0.
 You can use wasm-tools component wit to view the imports and exports embedded in the .wasm files and check whether they match up.

-Composing components with wasm-tools
+Composing components with WAC

-wasm-tools compose path/to/component.wasm -d path/to/dep1.wasm -d path/to/dep2.wasm -o composed.wasm
+wac plug path/to/component.wasm --plug path/to/dep1.wasm --plug path/to/dep2.wasm -o composed.wasm

 Here component.wasm is the component that imports interfaces from dep1.wasm and dep2.wasm, which export them.
 The composed component, with those dependencies satisfied and tucked away inside it, is saved to composed.wasm.